 Managua to Santa Theresa: March 19

 I got into Managua after a short overnight connection in Guatemala.
 Beware: Guatemala City airport can be a cluster so get there early.
 Jose and Luis were waiting at the airport and we headed straight to Apoyo Lake to check out a couple of roost trees.
 Unfortunately – and much to Jose’s surprise – the Pale Spear-nosed Bats were not in their usual, and hitherto very reliable, roost, which housed just a few Greater Spear-nosed Bats and a few Short-tailed bats (probably Seba’s).
-A few hundred metres further on we checked another hollow tree and were successful: my first Tiny Big-eared Bats were at home.
+A few hundred metres further on we checked another hollow tree and were successful: my first Tiny Big-eared Bats were at home (though as of early 2020 it seems bats identified as M. minuta might be a different species in Nicaragua – M. tresamici – pending further research).

 Next stop was Masaya Volcano National Park, a place I’d visited on my previous trips but which still held a species I wanted to see: Hairy-legged Vampire Bats.
 But the park was shut.
 It had closed a month or so earlier because the volcano was active.
 The closure was, however, somewhat flexible it seemed until a wildfire, started a few days before I visited, added another level of complexity.
 The park closure was now being enforced strictly.